trudiekennedy/Bookstore/README.md

 `python bookstore.py`

-The script uses sqlite3 to create a database of books.
+The script uses sqlite3 to create a database of books and then retrieve details about the books.
 A user can do the following:
 - Enter a book
 - Update a book